summaryInfo/nsst/README.md

 * Multiple terminal windows
     * This would be extended to full daemon mode later
     * `Shift-Ctrl-N` is default keybinding
-* Configuration with Xrmdb and command line arguments
+* Configuration with symmetrical config file options and command line arguments
 * MIT-SHM and XRender backends (compile time option)
 * Compiles with `-flto` by default
 * No warnings with `-Wall -Wextra` (except `-Wimplicit-fallthrough`)
-* Rewraps text on resize (can be disabled by setting `--rewrap`/`rewrap` to false)
+* Rewraps text on resize (can be disabled by setting `rewrap` to false)

 See TODO file for things that are to be implemented.